Interested in Using Essential Oils on Your Animals?

 Professionally I cannot recommend a dosage at this time.
 It depends on weight, sensitivity, and need.
 Not helpful, I know.
 Sorry.
 But what I can tell you is to start with the lowest possible dosage.
 Then slowly increase if well tolerated.
 Keep in mind essential oils are very concentrated so a little goes a long way.
 A diffuser may only need a couple of drops where a salve for laminitis may use much more.

 Dogs, horses, and people have reaped a multitude of benefits from essential oils when used safely and correctly.
 The best use is as a complement to modern medicine (not an alternative), and to aid self-healing.
 I should note though that I still have a love of Excedrin when a migraine hits and believe sometimes antibiotics are necessary!
 I don’t eschew modern medicine completely, but try to support my immune system naturally whenever I can.

 Warning: Always spot test first on your animal.
 Some adverse reactions to oils include rubbing at the site, pacing, rash, vomiting, and diarrhea.
 If one of these occur, stop use immediately.
 Wash the site with mild soap and water.
 In severe cases it may be necessary to counteract topical use with milk.
 Cats are unable to process many of the essential oils so do not use unless directed by a professional.

 *Bridle & Bone Wellness LLC are not veterinarians and we do not prescribe medication or provide diagnoses.
-All customized blends and signature blends are handmade to order using organic ingredients.
-Our products are not FDA approved.
 If you have questions about your health or that of your animals, always seek the guidance of a doctor or veterinarian.